-To make it simple, let's assume that every week, 100 customers sign-up for your loyalty program.
-Over the course of the next few weeks, you measure the number of those customers who never make a purchase, make a single purchase ("one-time buyers") and who make two or more purchases ("repeat customers").
-Let's say 40% of those customers (40 individuals) never make a purchase, 40% (40 individuals) make a single purchase, and 20% (20 individuals) make multiple purchases.
+To make it simple, let's assume that every week, 100 guests sign-up for your loyalty program.
+Over the course of the next few weeks, you measure the number of those guests who never make a purchase, make a single purchase "one-time buyers" and who make two or more purchases "repeat customers".
+Let's say 40% of those customers (40 guests) never make a purchase, 40% (40 guests) make a single purchase, and 20% (20 guests) make multiple purchases.